nfdi4plants/ARC-specification/ISA-XLSX.md

 |--------------------------------|--------|-------------------|------------------------------------------------------|
 |                            300 | Kelvin | UO                | [http://…/obo/UO_0000032](http://purl.obolibrary.org/obo/UO_0000032) |

+## Others

+Columns whose headers do not follow any of the formats described above are considered additional payload and are ignored in this specification.

 ## Examples

 For example, a simple [source](#inputs-and-outputs) to [sample](#inputs-and-outputs) may be represented as: